ptamike/heaterControl/README.md

 heaterControl
 =============

-As my programmable heating control has failed I thought I'd make something better using the Raspberry Pi.
+As my programmable heating control has failed I thought I'd make something better using the Raspberry Pi!

 The design uses a 1-wire digital thermometer sensor to measure the room temperature and cheap RF modules and encoders from RF Solutions to handle the radio link.